Career Stagnation | Getting out of your comfort zone as a language teacher

 - Feeling bored - Counting down to the end of each class is never a good sign;

-- A lack of engagement - You may be less than eager due to not having the right skills to teach a particular group or course.
+- A lack of engagement - You may be unwilling to teach due to not having the right skills to teach a particular group or course.
 Conversely, you may feel that the skill set you’ve honed through years of education and teaching experience is not being put to good use.
 It’s also possible that you don’t feel as if you can make a difference to your students and/or your school or institution;

 - No opportunity for learning - Continuous learning should be part and parcel of every language teacher’s career.
 However, you may be stuck in a school or institution where there’s no opportunity for growth.
 At the start of the school year, perhaps your Director of Studies promised that senior teachers would be organising countless teacher training sessions in the first few months.
 Yet, nothing seems to be happening;